seamplex/feenox/doc/tutorials/110-tensile-test/README.markdown

 treated as “free” surfaces, i.e. free to deform with a traction identically zero without a prescribed displacement.
 For a thermal heat-conduction problem, free surfaces usually mean they are treated as adiabatic.
-Each case has to be checked with the documentation of the tool being used to solve the problem.
+In general, each case has to be checked with the documentation of the finite-element tool being used to solve the problem.
+In the case of FeenoX, we will walk through them togeteher.

 The creation of a finite-element mesh involves basically four steps: